dockstore/checker-WDL-templates/README.md

 # checker WDL templates
  Templates for checker WDLs.
 [Checker workflows](https://docs.dockstore.org/en/develop/advanced-topics/checker-workflows.html) are good practice for reproducibility.
 Although some developers may prefer an advanced CI/CD solution for their workflows, checker workflows are generally easier to develop and satisfactory for many use cases.
 Of course, checker workflows can be part of a more advanced CI/CD solution -- feel free to build upon these.

  Be aware that checker workflows traditionally use https imports.
-DNAnexus does not support these imports, but you can still use checker workflows by placing the checker component into your existing workflow file.
+DNAstack does not support these imports, but you can still use checker workflows by placing the checker component into your existing workflow file.

 ## How to use this repo
  First of all, make sure your WDL has [workflow level outputs](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md#outputs).
 This allows for the workflow to be called as an entire workflow, rather than having to write out every task call a second time.